Troyee: Plot

-A Ranjan's uncle, a drunkard called Sawta, (Keshto Mukherjee) knows about this relationship from the past and why Avik's mother fainted.
+A Ranjan's uncle, a drunkard called Sawta, knows about this relationship from the past and why Avik's mother fainted.
 He actually has been blackmailing Mr. Bikash.
 In the meantime, Avik asks Seema to meet him, but when Seema comes to meet Avik, she arrives early.
 Ranjan arrives and asks Seema to speak.
 Seema knowing, she arrived early goes with Ranjan, where he confesses his feelings.
 Seema reciprocates the feelings and they become a couple.
 Avik arrives to meet Seema, but when he doesn't see her he waits and feels like he got stood up.
 Feeling betrayed, in love and in friendship he leaves, going to a bar.
 There Sawta adds to the drama by over stating the relationship between Ranjan and Seema.
 Avik gets into a fight at the bar.
 Later Seema meets him but he can't clearly state that he loves her... but Ranjan declares his love for Seema after Avik drops her off at her home, as they were hanging out and Ranjan was awaiting her to arrive.

 Avik has an accident while riding his motorcycle.
 Avik is taken to the operation theatre, Ranjan gives him his own blood and finally he is saved.
 Seema goes to see Avik in the hospital where she leaves her purse.
 In it is a letter meant for Ranjan.
 Avik proposes to Seema but discovers that she loves Ranjan.
 Avik is very disappointed and upset.
 On the other hand, Seema's father Bikash asks her to marry Avik but she declines.
 Seema comes to Avik's father and tries to say everything, but she cannot.
 While Avik's parents think that Seema will marry their son, Avik tells them no, she is marrying Ranjan.

 In the meantime Avik comes and realizes the truth, breaking his heart in the process.

 Avik meets Ranjan where initially trying to step aside, Avik tells him not to and that Ranjan should be marrying Seema.
 While it was unfortunate that they both love Seema the circumstances were accidental and they should both do what makes Seema happy.
 While Avik feels so happy for his friends he is heartbroken.
 Everything is prepared for Seema's marriage with Ranjan.
 Avik's mother is very sad and feels very sorry for Avik.

 On the day of the marriage ceremony the circumstances really hit Avik, being heartbroken he cannot accept the marriage between his best friend and his love.
 Conflicted in his happiness for them but being sad about losing out in love he leaves.
 While driving his car at a high speed, lost in thought and sorrow he losses control of his car.